skills/github-pages/index.md

-# Welcome to your GitHub Pages site!
+---
+title: Welcome!
+---

 You are seeing this page because you have an `index.md` file in your repository.

-When you commit your changes, refresh your GitHub Pages site to see your updates.
+When you commit your changes, wait a while and refresh your GitHub Pages site to see your updates.